Best Hikes on Madeira - Comprehensive Guide with Photos

 You can continue reading or you can just watch about it here:

-4. Snacks: Pack some energy-boosting snacks to keep you fueled during your hike.
+• Snacks: Pack some snacks to keep your energy up while you’re out there.

 PR1 - Pico do Arieiro to Pico Ruivo